Skip to main content

 Respiratory Care, B.S.

-To ensure the respiratory therapy workforce is prepared to meet the growing challenges and demands it will face in terms of protocol-driven care and disease management, the American Association for Respiratory Care has called for 80 percent of therapists to either hold or be working toward a bachelor's degree.
-The degree provides opportunity for professional career enhancement and offers the foundation for rapid advancement in administration, research, and critical care.
+To ensure the respiratory therapy workforce is prepared to meet the growing challenges and demands it will face in terms of protocol-driven care and disease management, the American Association for Respiratory Care has called for 80 percent of therapists to hold or be working toward a bachelor's degree.
+The degree provides the opportunity for professional career enhancement and offers the foundation for rapid advancement in administration, research, and critical care.

 Visit the program website for more information.